qlawmarq/resume/Curriculum vitae_English.md

     - HTML
     - CSS

-#### Web application development for stock orders for a major Japanese securities company
+#### Web application development for stock orders for a major securities company in Japan

 - Programming Languages
     - C#
     - .NET

-#### Development of a system for purchasing insurance for a major domestic insurance company
+#### Development of a system for purchasing insurance for a major insurance company in Japan

 - Programming Languages
     - Java